Title Insurance

 • Other Closing Cost Invoices

 Once all the instructions of the escrow are met, from the lender or the terms of the sales contract, then closing can take place.
 The closing company will compile all outstanding fees for both Buyers and Sellers showing them on the HUD-1 Settlement Statement.
-This document shows who paid for what.
-At the close of escrow, payment of funds by the Buyer shall be made in an acceptable form, e.g., cashier's check or bank wire.
+This document shows "who" paid for "what."
+At the close of escrow, payment of funds by the Buyer shall be made in an acceptable form, e.g., a bank wire.

 Upon both Buyer and Seller signing all the escrow documents, the closing company will verify your funds and then give you the keys to your new Southwest Florida home.